-The animate option is available only if your local gd library supports the creation of animated gifs.
-The default delay between display of successive images may be specified in units of 1/100 second (default 5).
-The actual delay may vary depending on the program used as a viewer.
-Number of animation loops can be specified, default 0 means infinity.
+The gif terminal animate option creates a single gif file containing multiple frames.
+The delay between display of successive frames may be specified in units of 1/100 second (default 5), but this value may or may not be honored accurately by a program used to view the animation later.
+The number of animation loops during playback can be specified, with the default of 0 meaning unlimited looping.
+Again this value may or may not be honored by the program later used for viewing.
 An animation sequence is terminated by the next set output or set term command.
-The optimize option has two effects on the animation.

-1) A single color map is used for the entire animation.
-This requires that all colors used in any frame of the animation are already defined in the first frame.
+The optimize option [DEPRECATED] is passed to the gd library when the output file is opened.
+It has two effects on the animation.

-2) If possible, only the portions of a frame that differ from the previous frame are stored in the animation file.
+- 1) A single color map is used for the entire animation.
+This requires that all colors used in any frame of the animation are already defined in the first frame. - 2) If possible, only the portions of a frame that differ from the previous frame are stored in the animation file.
 This space saving may not be possible if the animation uses transparency.